 Being diagnosed with scoliosis during adolescence can be upsetting for kids and parents alike.
 Dealing with scoliosis, or any health condition in childhood or adolescence can be difficult.
 For some, scoliosis is a tough pill to swallow especially since it comes at a time of life that should be care-free.
 At this point, the caring adults in a child’s life are not only worried about the potential effects of scoliosis, but concerns about self-esteem may also arise.

-As far as the adolescent patient, children will react differently to a scoliosis diagnosis, for some, it appears to be an annoyance; for others, it can really affect their sense of self.
-This will depend on the child, the severity of the curve at the time of the diagnosis and the parents’ reaction to the scenario.
+As far as the adolescent patient, children will react differently to a scoliosis diagnosis, for some, it appears to be an annoyance; for others, it can affect their sense of self.
+This depends on the child, the severity of the curve at the time of the diagnosis, and the child’s parents’ reaction to the scenario.
 Sometimes, a child will experience anger or tears.
 And that is okay!
 This is normal and those emotions can help lead to acceptance.
 Tears and anger may simply mean that your child is processing the reality of having scoliosis.
 By processing and releasing negative emotions, kids with scoliosis can move on to acceptance.
 This is helpful when dealing with scoliosis and can even increase the resolve needed to comply with treatment.
 We find that kids who realize and accept that there is work to be done are more often able to make a positive impact on their scoliosis.

 It’s not an easy road for some kids, but we are here to help and offer a dose of reality coupled with sincere compassion and all the insights we’ve gained about scoliosis and its treatment since 2001.
 By helping your child find a way to accept their scoliosis, you will be taking strides toward leading them to a more successful outcome and a less painful scoliosis journey.